alechume/CGI_KEEPV1/Documentation/KEEPTrainingOperationManual.md

 ![Rename](Images/KEEPTrainingOperationManual/Rename.jpg)

 ### <a id="UseExistingNotebook">Using an Existing Notebook</a>
-> Note: You will need to have a Notebook `.ipynb` file
 1. From the Jupyter browser window, navigate to the location of the notebook `.ipynb` file you want to run and click on it
 2. If you would like to re-run the notebook, click the button with the double arrows and click <kbd>Restart and Run All Cells</kbd>